What's the problem?

 Manas Shetty, Prajwal DSouza, Sparsha Kumari, Vinton Adrian Rebello

-This was made with viewX , a visualization library designed specifically to make mathematical animations found on this website.
-It is still in developmental stage and little buggy. :)
+This was made with viewX, a small visualization library used for the mathematical animations on this website.
+It is still in development and still a little buggy. :)

-Let us start with a innocent looking problem.
-Picture a unit square and pick a point Q at random along the square's boundary.
-What do you think is the average distance between this chosen point Q and the very heart of our square, the center C?
+Start with a unit square.
+Pick a point Q at random on its boundary.
+What is the average distance from Q to the square's center C?

-Move the slider to choose your answer... and also, the points A and B above are draggable. :)
+Move the slider to choose your answer.
+The points A and B above are draggable. :)

 Check